0dan0/qr/docs/control/extensions/README.md

 - **DSPC=contrast**, this is the contrast for which messages are displayed.
 Contrast is from 0 - transparent text background, to 6 - opaque black background
 - **HIST=x** - Displays a histogram with contrast from 1 to 11. e.g. try oMHIST=5
 - **LAPS=1** turn on the burn-in laptime, a hackathon that combined with live-stream auto races
-	- **BRNP=”xx”**  this the burnin position TL, TR, BL, BR (default) - T-Top L-Left B-Bottom R-Right
+	- **BRNP=”xx”**  this the burnin position TL, TR, BL, BR (default) - T-Top L-Left B-Bottom R-Right, e.g. oMBRNP="TR"
-	- **LFIN=latt,long** GPS location for the Lap Line (finish line), using to compute the lap times.
+	- **LFIN=latt,long** GPS location for the Lap Line (finish line), using to compute the lap times. e.g. !MLFIN=36.586221,-121.756818 The finish line at Laguna Seca.
+You need a high degree of GPS precision for this to work correctly.
 	- **LSRT=”hh:mm”** - Lap times starting at time HH:MM, so you can put it the race start time.
 	- **LDVR=”Driver Name”** - displays "Driver", with the name you provide
 	- **LRDR=”Rider Name”** - displays "Rider", with the name you provide
 	- **LRUN=”Runner Name”** - displays "Runner", with the name you provide

-- Exposure adjustments.
-While you can just see an EV value you can now use x++ to increase from the current EV and x-- to decrease.

-- White Balance adjustments, w++ and w-- will increase or decrease white balance.

 customization here: <input type="text" id="addcmd" value="">  e.g. **r4p24** Will set 4K at 24p as you default.
 You can make you own defaults video mode using the [**QR Control Customizer**](../custom), including Protune settings.